All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Expanding the Stack

 For patients with GI concerns during GLP-1 titration, some physicians add BPC-157 as a third layer for gastroprotection.
-The BPC-157/TB-500 pairing is one of the most established peptide stacks, and layering a GLP-1 medication underneath creates a comprehensive three-compound approach.
+The BPC-157/TB-500 pairing is one of the most established peptide stacks, and layering a GLP-1 medication underneath creates a thorough three-compound approach.
 This requires physician management of additional dosing and monitoring variables.

 Weekly Schedule Example